yiisoft/db/docs/en/queries/bind-parameters.md

 $command->bindValue(1, 1);
 ```

 In the **SQL statement**, you can embed one or multiple parameter placeholders (e.g. :id in the above example).
 A parameter placeholder should be a string starting with a colon.
-You may then call one of the following parameter binding methods to bind the parameter values:
+You may then call one of the following parameter binding methods to bind the parameter values.

 ## Bind value

 `BindValue()` binds a value to a parameter.
 It is recommended to use this method to bind parameter values to ensure the security of your application.

-For example, the following code binds the value `1` to the named placeholder `:id`:
+For example, the following code binds the value `1` to the named placeholder `:id`.

 ```php
 <?php